rishikaarya/Docker_Flink_Project/README.md

 2. A comprehensive dashboard was designed to showcase:

-- Energy Consumption Trends: Consumption by appliance and time.
+- **Energy Consumption Trends:** Consumption by appliance and time.
--Occupancy Insights: Impact of occupancy status on energy usage.
+- **Occupancy Insights:** Impact of occupancy status on energy usage.
--Seasonal Effects: Seasonal variations in energy usage.
+- **Seasonal Effects:** Seasonal variations in energy usage.
--Efficiency Metrics: Energy usage per minute and appliance-specific insights.
+- **Efficiency Metrics:** Energy usage per minute and appliance-specific insights.